CS 101 Algorithms and Programming I Fall 2025

 • Check here at least once a week!

-Description Basic computer literacy: terminology, system components and operation.
-Fundamentals of computer programming: top-down structured design, sequence, decision, repetition, syntax, compilation, debugging and maintenance, object-oriented programming with Java, objects classes, methods, parameters, arrays, layout and style.
-The emphasis is on an engineering "right-first-time" approach to solving large problems using computers.
+Description Basic computer literacy: terminology, system components, and operation.
+Fundamentals of computer programming with Java: sequence, decision, repetition, methods, parameters, arrays, syntax, style, compilation, debugging and maintenance.
+Object-oriented programming with Java: objects, classes, inheritance, polymorphism, abstract classes, and interfaces.
+The emphasis is on an object-oriented engineering approach with proper analysis and design to solve large problems using computers.

 SYLLABUS MOODLE